build-trust/ockam-documentation/reference/command/nodes.md

 ...
 ```

+To stop the foreground node, you can press `Ctrl-C`.
+This will stop the node but won't delete its state.

 You can see all running nodes with `ockam node list`

 ```
 » ockam node list

-Node:
-  Name: e1c233de
+       ┌───────────────────┐
+       │       Nodes       │
+       └───────────────────┘

-  Status: UP
+     │ Node n1  UP
+     │ Process id 42218

+     │ Node f8eb8df9 (default) UP
+     │ Process id 42083

+     │ Node n2  DOWN
+     │ No process running
 ...

-Node:
-  Name: n1
-  Status: UP
-...

-Node:
-  Name: n2
-  Status: UP
-...
 ```

 You can stop a running node with `ockam node stop`.
-This will stop the node but won't delete its state

 ```
 » ockam node stop n1